 It means safeguarding our relationship and the trust we have built up by interrupting arguments that undermine the emotional safety we have created.

 When we truly see that our experience comes from within us, we will begin to own our perceptions and respect our separate realities.
-We will value our differences instead of perceiving them as problems or threats to our judgements and beliefs.
+We will value our differences instead of perceiving them as problems or threats to our judgments and beliefs.

 Whilst learning to tend to ourselves, we will also want to learn how to best support our partner.
 How to be there for them when they struggle and how to show them that we care.
 We will give each other the benefit of the doubt instead of viewing each other with suspicion.
 We will learn to have difficult conversations without making our partner or a differing opinion a threat.